List of rivers of California

-This is a list of rivers in the U.S. state of California, grouped by region.
+The rivers listed here are grouped by region.
 Major lakes and reservoirs, if applicable, are indicated in italics.

 North Coast (north of Humboldt Bay)

 Rivers and streams between the Oregon border and Humboldt Bay that empty into the Pacific Ocean (arranged north to south; tributaries with those entering nearest the sea first).
 Bold indicates rivers with more detailed lists in following sections.